 Course Requirements

-Theory sessions take place in a meeting room, training room or lounge (such as care homes).
+- Theory sessions take place in a suitable meeting room, training room, or lounge.

-Practical session takes place in a suitable outside area (approximately 3 car parking spaces) away from buildings.
+- The practical session takes place in a suitable outside area (approximately the area of three car parking spaces) away from buildings.

 Cost

-£345 (This is the total cost of the course, not per individual) – no vat to pay.
+- £425 (This is the total cost of the course, not per individual) – no VAT to pay

 Number of Attendees